DamonOehlman/climate/docs/repl.rst

 Prompting for Data within a REPL
 ================================

-Within Cleave it's possible to create sub-instances which divert from the current prompt chain.
+Within Climate it's possible to create sub-instances which divert from the current prompt chain.
 This is particularly useful when using REPL, as a REPL is essentially a non-incrementing :ref:`prompt chain <prompt-chains>`.

 Consider the following example: